 Click Here for tab for Last Nite – The Strokes

-Formed in 1998 and helmed what some call the revival of indie rock in the early 2000s.
-Known for their raw and unprocessed sound that held a similar appeal to bands such as Nirvana or Pearl Jam.
+Formed in 1998 and helmed what some call the revival of indie rock in the early 2000s, The Strokes are known for their raw and unprocessed sound that held a similar appeal to bands such as Nirvana or Pearl Jam.
 After a 5 year break and short hiatus, the Strokes came back with a vengeance with the album ‘The New Abnormal’ which was received with great critical acclaim.

 Smoke On The Water – Deep Purple